windyrobin/HotCfg/Readme.md

 A auto-reload Json class

-Tt supports file/diretory
-you could use it like that :
+It supports file/diretory mode and you could use it like that :

 ```js
 var cfg = new Cfg("file.json");